 Outside the lab, Catherine finds joy in reading books, drawing, and taking care her sister.

-I am fourth year psychology student from University of Manitoba.
-I am really interested in statistical analysis and different neurological processes that cause neurological disorder, for instance, significance of dopamine in Parkinson’s disease.
+Harsimran is a fourth year psychology student from University of Manitoba.
+She is really interested in statistical analysis and different neurological processes that cause neurological disorder, for instance, significance of dopamine in Parkinson’s disease.

-In my leisure time, I like to cook and take a walk in the park near my house.
+In her leisure time, Harsimran likes to cook and take walks in the park near her Winnipeg home.

 Adedayo is a fourth year Genetics student from the university of Manitoba.
 He is passionately interested in determining the causes of neurological disorders.
 As an honours student in the Marcogliese Lab, Adedayo will develop tools for genes related to Wnt signalling in flies and determine their role in neurodegeneration.